 What Is The Difference Between Absolute Density vs. Bulk Density?

-What Is The Absolute Volume Used in Cement Slurry Volume Calculations?
+Absolute Volume Calculations in Cement Slurry

 The volume occupied by the ping pong balls can best be estimated by first determining the volume occupied by the void spaces.
-To do this, we could add water to the box and it will equal the volume of added water.
+To do this, we could add water to the box, and it will equal the volume of added water.
 After obtaining such volume of water required to fill the void spaces, we can subtract it from 7.4805 gal/ft^ 3 to get the volume occupied by the ping pong balls alone.

 Calculating absolute volume for cement can be streamlined by utilizing the tables for “Physical Properties of Cementing Materials and Admixtures” introduced in the Technical Data section of the Halliburton Cementing Tables (Figure.
 4).

-Note: When fluids are used in absolute volume calculations, you won’t see a gal/lb factor in the Red Book.
+When using fluids’ absolute volume calculations, you won’t see a gal/lb factor in the Red Book.
 Meanwhile, you can have this factor if you have the fluid density in lb/gal.
-In other words, just divide 1 by the fluid density.
-For instance, water is 8.33 lb/gal, so:
+In other words, just divide one by the fluid density.
+For instance, water is 8.33 lb/gal, so gal/lb = 1 ÷ 8.33 lb/gal = 0.12 gal/lb

 Problem

-Calculate the absolute volume (gallons) and weight (lb per gallon) of this slurry?
+Calculate the absolute volume (gallons) and weight (lb per gallon) of this slurry.

-- Base Fluid is water at 8.33 lb/gal
+• Base Fluid is water at 8.33 lb/gal

 Solution